Wilton culture

-Wilton is a term archaeologists use to generalize archaeological sites and cultures that share similar stone and non-stone technology dating from 8,000-4,000 years ago.
+Wilton is a term archaeologists use to generalize archaeological sites and cultures that share similar stone and non-stone technology dating from 8,000 to 4,000 years ago.
 Archaeologists often refer to Wilton as a technocomplex (Archaeological culture), or Industry.
 Technological industries are defined by a common tradition of stone tool assemblages, but these technological industries extend to common cultural behaviors.
 As such, archaeologists use these industries to define a discrete cultural taxonomy.
 However, technological industries have the potential to generalize different cultures and communities at regional scales that, in more local settings, are distinguishable in both technology and cultural behaviors.